 The pulse or time domain detection algorithm searches in the time domain for increased levels of observed antenna temperatures above that produced by geophysical properties.
 The algorithm is also referred to as asynchronous pulse blanking since no periodic properties of the RFI are assumed.
 This detection method is best suited to detect RFI with large amplitudes and short duration times or duty cycles, properties inherent to air surveillance radar signals which are classified as pulsed RFI.
-These radar pulses or pulsed RFI below the 1400 MHz passive frequency allocation, range from 2 to 400 μs in length and occur 1-75 ms apart [Ellingson, 2003].
+These radar pulses or pulsed RFI below the 1400 MHz passive frequency allocation, range from 2 to 400 μ s in length and occur 1-75 ms apart [Ellingson, 2003].
 In order to detect these pulses, the standard asynchronous pulse blanking algorithm calculates a running mean and standard deviation used to threshold data.
 The robust mean and standard deviation can be estimated from each time window without the largest N% of samples.
-If a time domain sample is a certain number of standard deviations above the mean, the algorithm flags it as RFI.
-The number of standard deviations used to threshold data determines the false alarm rate or FAR.
+If a time domain sample is a certain number of standard deviations used to threshold data determines the false alarm rate or FAR.
 The robust estimator, however, removes outliers in the noise distribution which tends to artificially reduce the standard deviation and increases the FAR.
 This can be overcome by determining the standard deviation of the system temperature a priori since it does not vary significantly with time.
 The adaptive mean calculation is still necessary to account for variability in the scene.
 Previous pulse blanking algorithms also flag and blank a preset number of samples before and after each detection to include any multipath components that may be associated with the detected pulses [Niamsuwan et. al, 2005].